RobertKofler/invadego/doc/parameters.md

 ## optional for negative effect of TEs
 *  --s float; the deleterious effect of a single homozygous TE insertion (w=1-s for homozygot insertions)
 *  --h float; the heterozygous effect of a TE insertion (w=1-hs for heterozygous insertions)
-*  --min-w float the minimum frequency of an average individual in the population (default 0.1)
+*  --min-w float the minimum average fitness (default 0.1); will assume the population died out when the averge fitness is lower than this

 ## optional for population structure
-* --mate-barrier string; a comma separated list about x-coordiantes where mating barriers will be introduced eg. '50,100' will introduce mate barriers at x-coordinates 50 and 100
+* --mate-barrier string; a comma separated list of X-coordiantes where mate-barriers will be introduced; for example '50,100' will introduce mate barriers at X-coordinates 50 and 100; individuals on opposite ends of a barrier will have a reduced propability to mate with each other.
-* --barrier-strength float
-    	the strength of the mate barriers; between 0.0 and 1.0; 1.0= total exclusion of any mating across boundary and 0.0= barrier has no effect 0.5= 50% reduced mating across boundary
+* --barrier-strength float; the strength of the mate barriers between 0 - 1; for example 0.8 specifies a 80% reduction in mating proability

 ## cosmetic parameters